Link and Trace Requirements

 .slmx is created to store requirement links.
 The Requirements context menu displays the linked requirements.

-You can also create requirement links with blocks and subsystems in Simulink models. for more information, see Link Blocks and Requirements (Simulink Requirements).
+You can also create requirement links with blocks and subsystems in Simulink models.
+For more information, see Link Blocks and Requirements (Requirements Toolbox).

 The badge on a component indicates that it is linked to a requirement.
 This badge also shows at the lower-left corner of the architecture model.